 We propose a storing-and-sharing method designed to address the challenges outlined above simultaneously.
 It can be noted that these problems are, in many respects, similar to those faced by researchers in neuroimaging, a field which has long been confronting the need for reproducible analyses on large datasets of potentially sensitive data (Poldrack and Gorgolewski, 2014).
 Their experience may, therefore, provide precious insight for linguists, psychologists, and developmental scientists engaging with the big-data approach of long-form recordings.
 For instance, in the context of neuroimaging, Gorgolewski et al. (2016) have argued in favor of "machine-readable metadata", standard file structures and metadata, as well as consistency tests.
-Similarly, Eglen et al. (2017) have recommended the application of formatting standards, version control, and continuous testing.7 In the following, we will demonstrate how all of these practices have been implemented in our proposed design.
+Similarly, Eglen et al. (2017) have recommended the application of formatting standards, version control, and continuous testing.
+Before moving on, we would like to note that these concepts are all used in the key archiving options we evoked: HomeBank, Databrary, and the Language Archive all have defined metadata and file structures.
+However, they are different standards, which cannot be translated to each other, and which have not considered all the features that are relevant for long-form recordings, such as having multiple layers of annotations, with some based on sparse sampling.
+Additionally, the use of dataset versioning, automated consistency tests, and analyses based on subsumed datasets are less widespread in the language acquisition community.
+In the following, we will demonstrate how these practices have been implemented in our proposed design.
 Albeit designed for child-centered daylong recordings, we believe our solution could be replicated across a wider range of datasets with constraints similar to those exposed above.

-This solution relies on four main components, each of which is conceptually separable from the others: i) a standardized data format optimized for child-centered long-form recordings; ii) ChildProject, a python package to perform basic operations on these datasets; iii) DataLad, "a decentralized system for integrated discovery, management, and publication of digital objects of science" (Hanke et al., 2021a) iv) GIN, a live archiving option for storage and distribution.
+This solution relies on four main components, each of which is conceptually separable from the others: i) a standardized data format optimized for child-centered long-form recordings; ii) ChildProject, a python package to perform basic operations on these datasets; iii) DataLad, "a decentralized system for integrated discovery, management, and publication of digital objects of science" (Hanke et al., 2021a; Halchenko et al., 2021) iv) GIN, a live archiving option for storage and distribution.
 Our choice for each one of these components can be revisited based on the needs of a project and/or as other options appear.
 Table 2 summarizes which of these components helps address each of the challenges listed in Section 2.